Skip to main content

 • If a browser can’t load an image or a user chooses not to display images, the alt text is displayed.

-• Alt text gives your image semantic meaning for search engines.
+• Alt text gives your image meaning for search engines.

-Even for non-image assets, descriptions are vital to helping people and machines understand what your asset is about.
+Even for non-image assets, descriptions are vital to help people and machines understand what your asset is about.

 If you have questions about accessibility, contact the Central Digital UX team.